gsmith257-cyber/SimpleBO/README.md

 # SimpleBO
 Simple buffer overflow scripts.
-Built fro vulnserver but can be edited for use elsewhere.
+Built for vulnserver but can be edited for use elsewhere.

 1. Fuzzer
 2. offsetFinder